 This document and its contents have not been reviewed by, delivered to or registered with any regulatory or other relevant authority in APAC.
-This document is for informational purposes and should not be construed as an offer or invitation to the public, direct or indirect, to buy or sell securities.
+This document is for informational purposes and should not be construed as an ofter or invitation to the public, direct or indirect, to buy or sell securities.
 This document is intended for limited distribution and only to the extent permitted under applicable laws in your jurisdiction.
 No representations are made with respect to the eligibility of any recipients of this document to acquire interests in securities under the laws of your jurisdiction.

 Using, copying, redistributing or republishing any part of this document without prior written permission from UBS Asset Management is prohibited.
 Any statements made regarding investment performance objectives, risk and/or return targets shall not constitute a representation or warranty that such objectives or expectations will be achieved or risks are fully disclosed.
 The information and opinions contained in this document is based upon information obtained from sources believed to be reliable and in good faith but no responsibility is accepted for any misrepresentation, errors or omissions.
 All such information and opinions are subject to change without notice.
 A number of comments in this document are based on current expectations and are considered "forward-looking statements".
-Actual future results may prove to be different from expressed are a reflection of UBS Asset Management's judgment at the time this document is compiled and any obligation to update or alter forward-looking statements as a result of new information, future events, or otherwise is disclaimed.
+Actual future results may prove to be different from expectations and any unforeseen risk or event may arise in the future.
+The opinions expressed are a reflection of UBS Asset Management's judgment at the time this document is compiled and any obligation to update or after forward-looking statements as a result of new information, future events, or otherwise is disclaimed.